akshat448/superteams_task/README.md

 **Request Body**:
 - prompt: Text prompt to generate the image.
+- model_owner_name: The owner of the model.
+- model_name: The name of the model.
 - model_id: ID of the model to use for image generation.

 **Response**: